rendydig/epicode-fullstacks-developer-test/use-case.md

 - [ ] Rate limiting is implemented for API endpoints

 #### Fail Cases
-- [ ] API should reject requests with invalid tokens
+- [x] API should reject requests with invalid tokens
-- [ ] API should reject requests with expired tokens
+- [x] API should reject requests with expired tokens
-- [ ] API should not expose internal error details
+- [x] API should not expose internal error details
-- [ ] API should not allow role escalation
+- [x] API should not allow role escalation
-- [ ] API should not allow unauthorized data access
+- [x] API should not allow unauthorized data access
-- [ ] API should validate all input data
-- [ ] API should sanitize all output data